-My artist statement is in my body of work and how I live my simple life.
-I have always taught my students that when you pick up the camera, when you take a picture what you are really doing is saying, "yes" to life.
-My images are life speaking back to me.
-I hope they also speak to you.
+David’s artist statement is help within his body of work.
+He has always taught his students that when you pick up the camera, when you take a picture what you are really doing is saying, "yes" to life.
+His images are life speaking back to him.
+He hopes they also speak to you.

 The journey into the Carson National Forest leads you to the small village of El Rito where, on the Main street, sits an historic adobe house which is the home of legendary photographer David Michael Kennedy.

 His body of work spans over 40 years and is held in both private and museum collections including The National Portrait Gallery, The Smithsonian Institution and The Hardwood Museum, among many others.
 His impressive and vast body of work includes iconic portraits of musicians, actors and artists.
 Visitors often find themselves stumbling onto recognizable pictures of Bob Dylan, Debbie Harry or Willie Nelson –pictures that they have known well and for years-but now have the opportunity to meet the artist and hear the stories behind the famous images.

 Leaving New York and commercial photography in 1986 David Michael Kennedy moved to New Mexico and began to focus on his fine art photography.
 His name quickly became synonymous with New Mexican Landscapes and we are fortunate to see it through his eyes.
 His vision grew deeper as his work evolved into the exploration and documentation of cultural landscapes.
 Through hard won relationships developed over time Kennedy was granted permission to photograph American Indian Ceremonial Dancers.
 His portfolios of American Indian Dance Work not only captivate us with their strength and beauty, but also are easily recognizable as an important body of work.